bountysource/core/README.md

-BountySource
+Bountysource
 ============
-Here are all of the stylesheets and javascripts that power BountySource.com.
+Here are all of the stylesheets and javascripts that power Bountysource.com.
 Pull requests are encouraged!